+More information

-More information If you require further information take a look at page 27 which provides links to the UK Pollinator strategies.
+If you require further information take a look at page 27 which provides links to the UK Pollinator strategies.

+The Shrill carder

+bee - one of our most

+threatened species

+Photo: David and Holly Harris

 Before you begin 1.
 Who is planning the project?